Sushant-Bansode/Sushant-Bansode/README.md

         • I am Technology & Startup Enthusiast<br>
         • I am interested in Development,
-         Sports Programming, learning New Programming Languages, Techstacks, & New Technologies<br> and seeking exciting
+         Sports Programming, learning New Programming Languages, Techstacks, & New Technologies and seeking exciting
         opportunities related to the same.<br>
         • I am also an Open-Source enthusiast.<br>
         • The skills that I have attained from the dynamic environment &<br>